evancz/elm-architecture-tutorial/README.md

 You can pretty reliably start with the following skeleton and then iteratively fill in details for your particular case.

+> If you are new to reading Elm code, check out the [language docs](http://elm-lang.org/docs) which covers everything from syntax to getting into a “functional mindset”.
+The first two sections of [the complete guide](http://elm-lang.org/docs#complete-guide) will get you up to speed!

 ```elm
 -- MODEL